For the latest information about vaping, please click here.

 Our staff partners with each community to educate residents and local business owners on the implementation of the Tobacco 21 program and continues to work closely with these business owners throughout the permitting process.
 Ordinances passed by the communities require each business that sells or distributes tobacco or tobacco related products to the public to be locally permitted to do so.
 They are also required to post the appropriate signage at or near the tobacco sales transaction point.

-CCBH staff will be conducting routine site inspections to ensure that these requirements are being met.
-We will also continue to respond to any complaints filed regarding the sale of tobacco products to underage buyers.
-Periodic random unannounced compliance checks will also be conducted, which will include a CCBH controlled attempted purchase of tobacco products by an underage customer.
-Violations will result in a tiered enforcement process, which includes written warnings, monetary fines and ultimately the potential revocation of the seller’s permit.
+CCBH staff conduct routine site inspections to ensure that these requirements are being met.
+We also continue to respond to any complaints filed regarding the sale of tobacco products to underage buyers.
+Periodic random unannounced compliance checks are also conducted, which include a CCBH controlled attempted purchase of tobacco products by an underage customer.
+Violations result in a tiered enforcement process, which includes written warnings, monetary fines and ultimately the potential revocation of the seller’s permit.

 THE IMPACT OF TOBACCO ON YOUTH